Novelty yarns: Eisengarn

-Invented in the 19th Century, eisengarn was used as a weaving yarn and for making lace, ribbons and lining materials.
+Invented in the 19th century, eisengarn was used as a weaving yarn and for making lace, ribbons and lining materials.
 The yarn is also known as Glanzgarn ('gloss' or 'glazed' yarn) and can be knitted into woollen clothing and other textiles to add shiny highlights.

 Eyelash

-Eyelash yarn is made from a polyester fiber with a furry texture resembling eyelashes.
-These novelty yarns are made of a thin central ply surrounded by short "hairs".
-This yarn differs from "fur" type yarn in that it contains evenly spaced threads at intervals between lengths of bare core thread, whereas fur yarns have an abundance of threads covering the entirety of the core thread.
-Eyelash yarn comes in a wide range of colors, with the "hairs" sometimes being made of multicolored or metallic fibers.
+Eyelash yarn is crafted from polyester fibers that mimic the texture of eyelashes, giving it a furry appearance.
+These novelty yarns typically consist of a thin central ply surrounded by short "hairs" protruding from the core thread.
+Unlike fur yarns, which feature an abundance of threads covering the entire core thread, eyelash yarn has evenly spaced threads at intervals between lengths of bare core thread.
+This distinctive construction creates a unique texture reminiscent of eyelashes.
+Eyelash yarns are available in a variety of colors, with the "hairs" sometimes made from multicolored or metallic fibers, adding to their visual appeal.

 Ladder

 Ladder yarn resembles a ladder, with two flat threads representing the two sides of the ladder held together by a strip of material at the center that represents the rungs.
 The material at the center of ladder yarn can be metallic, beaded, or otherwise adorned.
 This type of yarn is more often used to create trim or embellishments than to knit or crochet entire garments.